Andrew-S-Rosen/QMOF/README.md

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter*, **4**, 1578-1597 (2021).
 DOI: [10.1016/j.matt.2021.02.015](https://doi.org/10.1016/j.matt.2021.02.015).

 Follow the QMOF Database on Twitter ([@QMOF_Database](https://twitter.com/QMOF_Database)) if you want to be the first to know about the latest news and updates.
-Check the [Projects](https://github.com/arosen93/QMOF/projects) tab to see what additions are planned for the database.

 ## Accessing the QMOF Database
-The QMOF Database is permanently archived on Figshare at the following link:
+Tabulated data within the QMOF Database is permanently archived on Figshare at the following link:
 <p align="center">
   <a href="https://doi.org/10.6084/m9.figshare.13147324"><b><i>Access the QMOF Database [v10]</i></b></a>
 </p>

-**NOTE**: Please read [this GitHub issue](https://github.com/arosen93/QMOF/issues/29) if you are using v10.

-The files within the QMOF Database are described below:
+The data on Figshare includes:

-1. `qmof_database.zip`: Structures and tabulated properties of all materials in the QMOF Database.
+1. [`qmof_database.zip`](https://doi.org/10.6084/m9.figshare.13147324): Structures and tabulated properties of all materials in the QMOF Database.
 This is likely the data that you're looking for.

-2. `vasp_files_A.zip`: VASP input and output files at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF Database.
-It contains additional properties that may be of interest to some users.

-3. `vasp_files_B.zip`: Coming soon. 😉
+Other files of interest that are hosted elsewhere include:

+2. Raw VASP input and output files are available on NOMAD (soon).

+3. Charge densities are made available on a [SharePoint server](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=qFjVtc).

 In the above data files, you can find DFT-optimized geometries (lattice constants, atomic positions), energies, partial atomic charges (DDEC6, CM5, Bader), bond orders (DDEC6), atomic spin densities (DDEC6, Bader), magnetic moments, density of states, band gaps, and more.
-The charge densities, which are too large for Figshare, are made available [here](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=0jQfa4).

 ## Updates
-All updates to the QMOF Database are made on the corresponding Figshare repository with new version-specific DOIs.
+Updates to the QMOF Database are made on the corresponding Figshare repository with new version-specific DOIs.
 Changes are documented in [updates.md](updates.md).
 It is best-practice to specify the version of the QMOF Database you used in your work to ensure that your results can be accurately reproduced.

 ## Structure Sources
 For a description of where the initial structures were sourced from, please refer to [data_sources.md](https://github.com/arosen93/QMOF/blob/main/data_sources.md).